symbiosis-cloud/symbiosis-docs/docs/overview/intro.md

 Make sure the name of your cluster conforms to [RFC 1123](https://datatracker.ietf.org/doc/html/rfc1123).
 In short, it should contain only lowercase alphanumeric characters or `-`, and need to start and end with an alphanumerical character.
 For example: `prod-cluster-germany-1`.

-When configuring your cluster take notice of the **NGINX Ingress option**, enabling this will add nginx-ingress and cert-manager.
-With these services you will be able to accept incoming HTTP traffic by setting up Kubernetes Ingresses.
-Remember that NGINX Ingress will provision an billable external load balancer.
-More information on [Ingresses](/guides/ingresses).

 Nodes are charged end of month by the amount of minutes they've been operational.
 If you haven't set a payment method you will be prompted to do so after configuring your cluster.

 ## Configuring kubectl